Hexaae/UWPLauncher/README.md

 ## WHAT'S THIS FOR?

 This simple command tool let you launch PC Game Pass (UWP) games from Steam/GOG, just specifying the EXACT full PackageFamilyName as argument.
 It will not open any temporary window to launch the app.
+You can now (v1.1) optionally specify also the real taskname launched by the UWP game as a 2nd argument, and wait 'till it actually quits.

+## ARGUMENTS
+UWPLauncher.exe \<FullPackageFamilyName\> [processname]

 ## EXAMPLE